-Pro Class starts February 21, 2015!
+Pro Class starts February 17, 2019 on Deshka Landing!

 This event does not require any qualifying race to enter (however Iron Dog reserves the right to refuse an entry for any reason).
 The course follows the Historic Iditarod Trail and continues on, with a finish in Fairbanks.
 This is a team race, consisting of two persons, and two snowmobiles (track driven and ski steered).
-Participants travel north from Big Lake to Nome, then south to Fairbanks covering a large area of Alaska for a total of more than 2,000 miles.
+Participants travel north from Deshka Landing to Nome, then south to Fairbanks covering a large area of Alaska for a total of more than 2,000 miles.